SeriousOldMan/Simulator-Controller/README.md

 #### Latest release build

-[7.1.2.0-release](https://cutt.ly/MyeC3Uvc) (Test build for 7.1.2.
-Changes: Tool calling for LLM Runtime, New core settings for the LLM Runtime, Answer post processing for the booster, Fixed loading of custom cars in "Setup Workbench".)
+[7.1.2.0-release](https://cutt.ly/MyeC3Uvc) (Changes: Tool calling for LLM Runtime, New core settings for the LLM Runtime, Answer post processing for the booster, Fixed loading of custom cars in "Setup Workbench".)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes#7120) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-712) of this version and all the versions you might have skipped, before installing and using this version.